Intake / Bridgeport

 Winner, 2016-17 Founders Rome Prize

-concrete paths and boat ramp along the water’s edge have been converted into a
+paths along the water’s edge are converted into a scenic walking trail,

 Project Team: Phu Hoang, Rachely Rotem, Chih-Ying Wong, Munyoung Lee, Margaux YoungCredits: Isoenv (Environmental Analysis)